Date of Easter: History

+Early Roman tables and the development of the Dionysian tables

 The earliest known Roman tables were devised in 222 by Hippolytus of Rome based on eight-year cycles.
 Then 84-year tables were introduced in Rome by Augustalis near the end of the 3rd century.
 (Note: Although this is the dating of Augustalis by Bruno Krusch, see arguments for a 5th century date in Mosshammer 2008.)
 Although a process based on the 19-year Metonic cycle was first proposed by Bishop Anatolius of Laodicea around 277, the concept did not fully take hold until the Alexandrian method became authoritative in the late 4th century.
 (Note: The lunar cycle of Anatolius, according to the tables in De ratione paschali, included only two bissextile (leap) years every 19 years, so could not be used by anyone using the Julian calendar, which had four or five leap years per lunar cycle.)

-The Alexandrian computus was converted from the Alexandrian calendar into the Julian calendar in Alexandria around 440, which resulted in a Paschal table (attributed to pope Cyril of Alexandria) covering the years 437 to 531.
+The Alexandrian computus was converted from the Alexandrian calendar into the Julian calendar in Alexandria around 440, which resulted in a Paschal table (attributed to Pope Cyril of Alexandria) covering the years 437 to 531.
 This Paschal table was the source that inspired Dionysius Exiguus, who worked in Rome from about 500 to about 540, to construct a continuation of it in the form of his famous Paschal table covering the years 532 to 616.
 Dionysius introduced the Christian Era (counting years from the Incarnation of Christ) by publishing this new Easter table in 525.
 (Note: For confirmation of Dionysius's role see Blackburn & Holford-Strevens 1999.)